 Clergy Nominees to the Executive Council

 There are two (2) available positions, for six‐year terms.
 The House of Deputies elects these members; the House of Bishops confirms the election.

+Province Nominees to the Executive Council

+Provinces elect one lay and one clergy representative to Executive Council.
+These elections take place at the Provincial Synod preceding General Convention.
+The elections alternate so as to create staggered six year terms.
+Provinces are urged to consider this Executive Council Job Description when making nominations for representative members to Executive Council.